IndigoUnited/js-dejavu/README.md

-# Classify, a set of object-oriented tools for JavaScript #
+# dejavu, a set of object-oriented tools for JavaScript #

 ---

-Prototypal inheritance is powerful and flexible, yet difficult to understand and to use on large projects.
-Classify is a library that delivers classic inheritance on top of JavaScript prototypal inheritance.
+Prototypal inheritance is powerful and flexible, yet difficult to understand and to use on large projects. dejavu is a library that delivers classic inheritance on top of JavaScript prototypal inheritance.

 ## Why another? ##